isa-group/SLA4OAI-ResearchSpecification/Specification.md

 *Figure 2.
 Stand-alone deployment.*

 Stand-alone deployments are typical in development scenarios where debugging is prioritized over high availability.
-In this scenario load-balancers are not involved and service is provided from a single node.
+In this scenario, load-balancers are not involved and service is provided from a single node.

 ![Figure 3.
 Cluster with whitebox load-balancer deployment.](/images/whitebox-deployment.png?raw=true)

 *Figure 3.
 Cluster with whitebox load-balancer deployment.*

-A cluster with a whitebox load-balancer contain more than one nodes for the API and a load-balancer we can parametrize to verify the current state of the SLA on requests.
+A cluster with a whitebox load-balancer contains more than one nodes for the API and a load-balancer we can parametrize to verify the current state of the SLA on requests.
 Based on the state, the balancer can deny or allow the service.
 The balancer is only responsible for checking SLA status, all metrics information gathered in the service node.